CountPacMan/pizzaJS/README.md

 Emulates a simple website for a pizza company where a user can go to order a pizza.

 - The user can choose between cheese and pepperoni.
+- Employees can see the current orders and remove the completed ones from the list.

 This website uses cookies and requires a webserver to run.